 When you oversleep on the weekends, it hampers your sleep cycle.
 Therefore, maintain a set schedule.

 You can try sleeping early to see if it is making a difference.
 Get more sleep during the night.

 Adenosine keeps building up in our bodies as long as we are awake, which makes us very sleepy at night.
 But, drinking caffeine interferes with this process.
 And when you take it close to bedtime, it can delay your sleep.

 It’s tempting and advised to sleep more to feel more active.
 However, as you have learned in the article, sleeping more does not always lead to feeling more energetic.

-If you are taking care of your lifestyle, eating habits, everything else, and still feeling the urge to sleep more, you should plan a visit to a doctor.
+If you are taking care of your lifestyle, eating habits, sleep schedule and everything else, and still feeling the urge to sleep more, you should plan a visit to a doctor.
 Everybody loves to sleep, but oversleeping, in the long run, is not suitable for your health.
-For how many hours do you sleep every night?
+If you can’t stop oversleeping talk to your doctor today!